n-grace-henry/MS-Thesis/progress_logs/11_progress_log.md

 Doing liquid-liquid extraction and finishing up the 7 samples that I derivitized on friday.

 De-fatting the 4 replicates and leaving them to blow down over night.

+## 2023-11-07
+Esterfying the 4 replicates.
+Blowing them down under N2 and on heat.